HosseinHeydarpour/product-preview-card-component/README.md

 - SASS

 ### What I learned
-This challenge really helped me to undrestand CSS grid and Flex-box better for creating great layouts like this.
+This challenge really helped me to undrestand CSS Grid and Flex-box better for creating great layouts and components like this.

 ### Continued development
 I still want to improve and enhace my abilities in CSS grid and Flex-box.